SkyRealmPE/EnchantShop/README.md

 - [x] Looting

 # TODO:
-Finish the rest of enchants
+Finish the rest of enchants \n
 Compatibility for Forms